sk-226/high-precision/doc/architecture.md

     ↓
 Eigen3 SparseDenseProduct
     ↓
-QuadDouble arithmetic operations
+High-precision arithmetic operations
-    ↓ (for each non-zero element) QuadDouble::operator* and operator+=
+    ↓ (for each non-zero element)
+operator* and operator+=
     ↓
 Bailey library calls
     ↓